-Maheswari is one of the best examples we can provide to prove the fact that women can attain any amount of success through sheer hard work and perseverance.
-She and her husband, a daily wage labourer, ran an in-house gauze bandage thread weaving enterprise to earn extra money as it proved to be difficult to run the household on her husband's earnings.
+Ms. Maheswari is one of the best examples we can provide to prove the fact that women can attain any amount of success through sheer hard work and perseverance.
+She and her husband, a daily wage laborer ran an in-house gauze bandage thread weaving enterprise to earn extra money as it proved to be difficult to run the household on her husband's earnings.
 The business proceeds enabled them to hire more support.
 Business was good but Maheswari had a bigger picture in mind.
 She wanted to expand her enterprise and create a name for herself in the industry.
 To improve her skills and develop the business she joined Sakthi SHG under Hand in Hand India.
 Through the SHG's support, she acquired credit support which helped her improve business and build good contacts.

-The networks she built through the SHG's support had certainly paid off, for now she receives high-value orders from a well-established private firm in Rajapalayam.
+The networks she built through the SHG's support had certainly paid off, for now, she receives high-value orders from a well-established private firm in Rajapalayam.
 Her monthly income has tripled since and she also employs six other workers.
 Maheshwari through her determination has not just improved her lifestyle but has played a pivotal part in enhancing the six workers' livelihoods as well.

-Case Study A Technological Advancement #Relentless&Passionate Karthika was always intrigued and interested in her husband's mobile retail store.
+A Technological Advancement

+Ms. Karthika was always intrigued and interested in her husband's mobile retail store.
 She wanted to learn more about the trade and invest more time and skills into the enterprise.
 Through the support of her Allimalar SHG members and Hand in Hand India team, she was trained in all the necessary skills the enterprise requires.
-To become a self-sustaining entrepreneur she acquired the skills of bookkeeping, budgeting, savings and decision-making.
-With the necessary knowledge in her grasp, she went on to acquire small credit support from the Hand in Hand India team.
+To become a self-sustaining entrepreneur she acquired the skills of bookkeeping, budgeting, savings, and decision-making.

+support from the Hand in Hand India team.
 The loan acquired enabled the couple to upgrade the store and open a small service center for repairs of TVs, Mobile phones, and more.
-With Karthika being hands-on in the business, the duo's profit margin has also increased considerably.
+With Karthika being hands-on in the business the duo's profit margin has also increased considerably.
 They are now looking forward to upgrading the store with more advanced machinery and equipment for sales and services soon.